 High-quality CBD oil is considerably more expensive than the best-quality tinctures you can find.
 Of course, the price of CBD oil is calculated based on the potency, strength, and extraction method used.
 In other words, the cost of 500ml standard CBD oil and tinctures is roughly the same.

 - Shelf Life

 Tinctures, thanks to the alcohol base, have a longer shelf life when compared to pure CBD oil.
 This is because alcohol acts as a preservative.
-Keeping CBD products away from direct sunlight extends its shelf life.
-Expired CBD oil has a cloudy/foggy look and feels while an unexpired one is clear.
+Keeping CBD products away from direct sunlight extends their shelf life.
+Expired CBD oil has a cloudy/foggy look and feel while an unexpired one is clear.

 While slightly different, both CBD oil and tinctures are perfectly safe for all to use – they are free of THC, the psychoactive compound.
 Although the consumption methods are similar, CBD oil is more potent than tinctures, hence recommended when looking for improved efficiency and faster results.
 Whatever your preferences are, CBD oil and tinctures offer numerous benefits for improving your overall health and wellbeing.